HenriTeinturier/ScrapEmbeddingNextjsDoc/readme.md

 ## Create dataBase for store embedding data:

-- On Neon.tech créate a database (Neon because is compatible with vector data) and create a collection for store the data.
+- On Neon.tech create a database (Neon because is compatible with vector data) and create a collection for store the data.
 - add the connection string in DATABASE_URL in .env.
 Be sure to complete userName and replace \*\*\*\*\*\*\* by password
 - Create Tables with the command SQL in database.sql